 The schematic represents the relative effort expended in each category at different stages of intellectual development.
 “Novice” = Foundations courses, “Intermediate” = Gateway courses, and “Advanced” = upper-level coursework/RISE.

 We emphasize Mechanics Goals early in the curriculum.
 A solid use of writing mechanics is a prerequisite of high order communication skills.
 While mastery of mechanics is always expected, we show this category minimized at later stages to signify that we expect these skills to become rote.
-A detailed description of the expected progression through Mechanics Goals for students in the Biology Department can be found here.
+A detailed description of the expected progression through Mechanics Goals for students in the Biology Department:

 The diminished focus on Mechanics Goals is paired with an increased focus on Rhetoric Goals.
 These Rhetoric Goals embody the craft of scientific communication and hence students should sound progressively more like authentic scientists in their communication as they progress in the curriculum.
-A detailed description of the expected progression through Rhetoric Goals for students in the Biology Department can be found here.
+A detailed description of the expected progression through Rhetoric Goals for students in the Biology Department:

 Process Goals are the “how-to” goals – the steps that persuasive communicators take to develop their message.
 There is an expectation that these will be a focus across the curriculum, although expectation of the level of accomplishment will obviously progress.
-A detailed description of the expected progression through Process Goals for students in the Biology Department can be found here.
+A detailed description of the expected progression through Process Goals for students in the Biology Department: